pavlohrab/RemNote-bot/README.md

 # Installation

+## Individual version of a bot
+This version is prefered, as you would have all the control behind your data.

 1. Create a new bot via the @BotFather bot in Telegram.
 Just type `/newbot` command and follow the instructions
 2. Install [Git](https://git-scm.com/downloads) and [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-python#set-up)
 3. Clone this repo locally and go to the folder.
 Just type in terminal (or git bash) `git clone && cd`